alvessergio/napp/README.md

 4. To stop the docker containers you can run: make stop
 5. To run testes you can run: make test

+The expose por available on docker is 8080
+So when docker starts your applocation you can acess by http://localhost:8080/api/v1/ The Pré route is aways /api/v1/
+The health check route is  http://localhost:8080/api/v1/health

 # Documentation

 To have a good using of this project you will need follow this two documentations bellow: